awsdocs/aws-doc-sdk-examples/kotlin/usecases/creating_redshift_application/Readme.md

 + A Kotlin IDE (this tutorial uses the IntelliJ IDE)
 + Java 1.8 JDK
 + Gradle 6.8 or higher
-+ Setup your development environment.
-For information, see [Get started with the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).

 **Note**: Make sure that you have installed the Kotlin plug-in for IntelliJ.